Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

 Moreover, we can check the dependence of the initial functional norm $(E_0,F(0))$ on $M_0$.
 By the $L^\infty_{x}$ bound \eqref{eq:Linfty2} and our argument of the well-posedness result, the bound of $(E_0,F(0))$ needs to guarantee that

-where $g_2$ given in Lemma \eqref{lem:Linfty_2d}.
-This inequality is equivalent to
+where $g_2$ is given in Lemma \ref{lem:Linfty_2d}.
+A sufficient condition for this inequality is

-By the definition of $c_1$ in Proposition \ref{prop:bdI}, we have
+By the definition of $c_1$ in Proposition \ref{prop:F_2d}, we have

-For fixed $\delta>0$ and $n\in\N$, the left hand side of \eqref{eq:dep_2d} is logarithmically depending on $M_0$, while the right hand side is linear in $M_0$.
-For example, we can choose an $\eps>0$ small and independent of the norms of initial data, such that
+For fixed $\delta>0$ and $n\in\N$, the left-hand side of \eqref{eq:dep_2d} depends logarithmically on $M_0$, while the right-hand side is linear in $M_0$.
+For example, we can choose an $\eps_0>0$ small and independent of the norms of initial data, such that condition \eqref{eq:cond_2} in Theorem \ref{thm:glob2}:

+then \eqref{eq:dep_2d} holds.
+Using the equivalence between the hydrodynamic energy functionals and the Sobolev norms of $\psi$,